espocrm/documentation/docs/extensions/sales-pack/suppliers.md

 *As of Sales Pack v2.0.*

 Suppliers can be accessed at Products > the top right menu > Suppliers or Purchase Orders > the top right menu > Suppliers.
-It's also possible add a navbar tab.
+It's also possible add the Suppliers navbar tab.

 Access to Suppliers is controlled by Roles.